Community Boating, Inc.

 Community Boating Inc. as seen from across the Charles River.

-Community Boating, Inc. (CBI) is a private not-for-profit corporation founded in 1937 to teach sailing to those who would not typically have access.
+Community Boating, Inc. (CBI) is a public not-for-profit corporation founded in 1937 to teach sailing to those who would not typically have access.
+CBI was officially incorporated in 1946.
 Located on the Charles River Esplanade between the Hatch Shell and the Longfellow Bridge, it is the oldest public sailing organization in the United States.
 It is also the largest; to date, they have had over half a million sailors use their organization.